mandar-damle/HDM-documentation/archive/vcf/99.Obsolete/07.Deployment Checklist/default.md

 *   VMware Environment
-    *   PrimaryIO HDM only supports a single version of ESX throughout the vCenter cluster.
-Currently, clusters with ESX 6.5 and 6.7 are supported.
+    *   PrimaryIO HDM only supports a single version of ESXi throughout the vCenter cluster.
+Currently, clusters with ESXi 6.5 and 6.7 are supported.
 *   vCenter Web Client: 6.5 or 6.7.
     *   Please note that deployment of ovf from vCenter web client is the only supported Installation method.
     *   Using HTML client is recommended.